Resources

 How to Get an Abortion - For Wisconsinites

-• Overview: As of June 2022, it is no longer legal to provide abortions in Wisconsin and all clinical abortion provision within the state has stopped.
-However, it is legal to seek an abortion outside of the state of Wisconsin.
+Overview: As of September 2023, it is legal to provide abortions in the state of Wisconsin.
 For an update list of where to get an abortion, please visit:

 In Illinois